tannerwelsh/simple_chat/README.md

 ## Usage

-Two binary files are provided: one to run the chat server, and one to run a client session.
+Two executable files are provided: one to run the chat server, and one to run a client session.

 ### Server